How to Prepare for a Podcast Episode: What to Do Before You Hit Record

 Before you hit that red button, take a look at your recording setup.

 You want to anticipate potential hiccups before they can impact your audio.
-Here are some things to consider:
+A little preparation goes a long way in ensuring a smooth recording session.

 1. Is your microphone positioned appropriately?

-This all depends on what kind of microphone you have, but typically, you want to be 2-3 inches from the mic and talk past it.
+This all depends on what kind of microphone you have, but typically, you want to be 3-6 inches from the mic and talk past it.

-Ideally, you’ll also want a pop filter.
 If you don’t have one, make sure your microphone is pointed slightly away from your mouth to avoid sound spikes as much as possible.

 2. Are your audio levels where they’re supposed to be?